SumanthRH/personal-website/content/post/quotes-to-ponder-on/index.md

 * "If you're so smart, why are you not happy?" - Naval Ravikant
 * "The perfect is the enemy of the good" - Voltaire
 * "It is by acts and not by ideas that people live." - Anatole France
 * "Chronic remorse...is a most undesirable sentiment....On no account, brood over your wrong doing.
-Rolling in the much is not the best way of getting clean" - Aldous Huxley
+Rolling in the muck is not the best way of getting clean" - Aldous Huxley
+* “The most courageous decision that you can make each day is to be in a good mood.” — Voltaire
+* "Invert, always invert" - Carl Jacobi